andreas-kupries/aktive/doc/ref/transform_math_unary.md

 The (image statistics) method `<by>` is used to determine the range of the image band values to fit into the destination range.
 The method is expected to return a list of two values, the min and the max to fit, in this order.

-BEWARE, this means that construction incurs a computation cost on the input.
+__Beware__, this means that construction incurs a computation cost on the input.

+This cost somewhat offset by providing these `min` and `max` values to the caller.
+It is done by storing the values in the sub-dictionary `stretch` of the meta data dictionary. `stretch` also contains the calculated `scale` and `gain` parameters of the linear mapping.
+This enables the mapping of fitted values back to the original domain.

 |Input|Description|
 |:---|:---|